 - Drunk Driver: A variation.
 Watson has an interview with a drunk coachman, although he's not driving at the time.
 He's also not really drunk.

 - Evil Redhead: The real killer has red hair.
-At one point, one of the conspirators also wears a red wig to give the real killer an alibi for Sir Melvyn Bromsby's death.
+At one point, one of the conspirators also wears a red wig to give the real killer an alibi for Sir Melvyn Bromsby's death, while the other conspirator also has bright red hair.

 - Face Palm: Holmes has one in a cutscene, when Watson pulls out his gun to defend them from a group of thugs... only to find that he forgot to load it.